 5. Work on One Objective at a Time

 Multitasking is the enemy of focus.
 While most people will profess to have the ability to do multiple things at once, the scientific truth is that when attempting to accomplish multiple tasks simultaneously, none of the attempted tasks are completed at the highest level.
 Constant switching between tasks takes away from getting the other done.

 Instead, take a singular objective, and let that be your sole focus until the work you have planned is completed.
 You will find yourself making more significant progress and feeling less stressed.

 A popular New Year’s resolution is to lose weight, or make going to the gym a part of their daily routine.
 While these are important and admirable goals, these large tasks cannot be accomplished without the completion of several smaller steps.

 In any instance when you feel like your attention span is waning and your focus is slipping away, determine what small steps you can take to move towards that overall goal.

 Accomplishing each step on this list, no matter how small, brings you closer to completing your overall objective.
 Making this type of thinking a habit will improve your focus in the future.

 Most people are unable to sustain attention on one thing for more than about 40 minutes at a time, so sooner or later, you will lose focus.
-But people who have great focus realize when they get off track and choose repeatedly to re-focus on the same task.
+However, people who have great focus realize when they get off track and choose repeatedly to re-focus on the same task.
 This ability to renew attention permits people to “pay attention” to things that last for more than a few minutes, such as long movies.
-So improving your attention span becomes a cycle of focus, distraction, and REfocus.
+So, improving your attention span becomes a cycle of focus, distraction, and re-focus.